IGPenguin/nomo/index.md

 <p align="center">
 💾 Welcome to Stashboard!<br>
 <br>
-This is an attempt to create a digital space for reminding me about some priceless ideas and mindsets.
+This is an attempt to create a inspirational digital space.
 </p>